liyunfan1223/mod-playerbots/README.md

 ## Quick Start & Documentation

-For a quick start and an extensive set of commands, you can refer to the manual for the original version of playerbots by ike3.
-Most of the basic commands are available for this module.
-You can find the documentation here: [Playerbots Documentation](https://github.com/liyunfan1223/mod-playerbots/wiki/Playerbot-Documentation).
+For a quick start and an extensive set of commands, please refer to documentation here: [Playerbots Documentation](https://github.com/liyunfan1223/mod-playerbots/wiki/Playerbot-Documentation).

-Please be aware that documentation may be missing some newly added commands as the project is still under development.
+Please be aware that documentation for some newly added commands is currently lacking as the project is still under development.

 ## Progress